2009 Philadelphia Phillies season: Broadcasting

 Phillies broadcaster Harry Kalas died during the 2009 season.

 Over-the-air television returned to WPHL-TV (My PHL 17) for a three-year period after a ten-year stint at WPSG-TV (CW 57), when the Phillies and the Tribune Broadcasting station signed a three-year contract on November 19, 2008.
-This marks the third time the station has become the territorial flagship station, the first being from 1971 to 1982—as the successor to WFIL-TV Channel 6 (now WPVI-TV)—and again from 1993 to 1998.
-Between those dates, games were telecast by WTXF-TV Channel 29 (known as WTAF-TV from 1983 through 1987 and prior to becoming a Fox–owned-and-operated station).
+This marked the third time the station has become the territorial flagship station, the first being from 1971 to 1982 and again from 1993 to 1998.

 Tom McCarthy, Chris Wheeler, and Gary Matthews were the members of the television broadcast team.
 McCarthy took over full-time play-by-play duties from Harry Kalas after his death in mid-April 2009.
-Wheeler is the color commentator for the first and last three innings of each game, while Matthews does color commentary in the middle three innings.
-On the radio, Scott Franzke and Larry Andersen are the play-by-play and color commentators, respectively, for the English language broadcasts on WPHT-AM (1210), while Danny Martinez and Bill Kulik provide the Spanish language commentary on WUBA (1480 AM).
+Wheeler was the color commentator for the first and last three innings of each game, while Matthews did color commentary in the middle three innings.
+On the radio, Scott Franzke and Larry Andersen were the play-by-play and color commentators, respectively, for English-language broadcasts on WPHT-AM, while Danny Martinez and Bill Kulik provided Spanish-language commentary on WUBA-AM.

-The Phillies' postseason radio duties were split between the TV crew and the regular radio crew, while the television broadcasts on TBS were covered by Brian Anderson, Joe Simpson, and David Aldridge for the Division Series, and Chip Caray, Ron Darling, and Buck Martinez for the League Championship Series.
+The Phillies' postseason radio duties were split between the TV crew and the regular radio crew, while the television broadcasts on TBS were covered by Brian Anderson, Joe Simpson, and David Aldridge for the NLDS, and Chip Caray, Ron Darling, and Buck Martinez for the NLCS.
 The World Series broadcasters were Joe Buck and Tim McCarver on the Fox telecasts, and Joe Morgan and Jon Miller on ESPN Radio for the national broadcast.